 The knock-in component of the down-and-in call resembles a one-touch put with the pay-off adjusted so that instead of a winning price of 100, the one-touch price at the barrier equates to the call premium.
 It is not so.
 The knock-in is graphically displayed in Figure 8 alongside the one-touch put with barrier/strike at 1,100 and there is a clear disparity.

 The knock-in evaluation is generally based on a ‘heat reflection’ theory(!), which mathematically, is totally beyond me, but should any punter/financial engineer wish to contribute please comment below.

-In the Knock Out section where K<B then the profile is simple: since the strike is below the barrier then should the underlying not touch the barrier it will settle at 100, else 0.
+In the Knock-Out section where K<B then the profile is simple: since the strike is below the barrier then should the underlying not touch the barrier it will settle at 100, else 0.
 This is nothing less than 100 less than the One-Touch Put yet this option would be priced as the binary call less the knock-in, so there is a clear discrepancy.
-More under down and out binary call options.
+More under-down and out binary call options.

 1 As implied volatility increases the vega falls to zero and should the implied volatility increase beyond this point the vega will turn negative as the strike constrains the option value to 50 below the strike.
-Increasing implied volatility subsequently has a disproportionate effect on the value of the binary call as the probability of the underlying falling further outweighs the impact of the underlying travelling over the strike.
+Increasing implied volatility subsequently has a disproportionate effect on the value of the binary call as the probability of the underlying falling further outweighs the impact of the underlying traveling over the strike.